Translator and Language Detector APIs

 3.1.
 Creation

-The create(options) method steps are:
+The static create(options) method steps are:

-4. Return the result of creating an AI model object given this’s relevant realm, options, compute language detector options availability, download the language detector model, initialize the language detector model, and create the language detector object.
+1. Return the result of creating an AI model object given options, "language-detector", validate and canonicalize language detector options, compute language detector options availability, download the language detector model, initialize the language detector model, and create the language detector object.

 1. Validate and canonicalize language tags given options and "expectedInputLanguages".